aregtech/areg-sdk/README.md

 ## Introduction[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#introduction)

-**AREG** (_Automated Real-time Event Grid_) is an interface-centric lightweight communication engine, which forms a grid of services in the IoT [fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final), automates the transmission of data and information, provides efficient and transparent real-time communication between multiple connected devices and software nodes, so that the connected Things interact like a thin distributed servers and clients, and have all features of client-server and publish-subscriber network models.
+**AREG** (_Automated Real-time Event Grid_) is an interface-centric lightweight communication engine, which forms a grid of services in the IoT [fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final), automates the transmission of data and information, provides efficient and transparent real-time communication between multiple connected devices and software nodes, so that the connected Things interact like thin distributed servers and clients, and have all features of client-server and publish-subscriber network models.

 ---